Outcome-Based Agile

 Aligns delivery with business impact

-Ships continuously, launches intentionally
+Ships continuously, but launches intentionally

 How Devplan Supports It